Lucy Chase and Sarah Chase: Life and work

 There were no lineal descendants of the Chase sisters to inherit their papers, so family members donated them to the American Antiquarian Society for preservation.
 In addition to manuscripts from the sisters and their correspondents, there are pieces written by their students, as well as business records belonging to the Richmond slave trader R. H. Dickinson, which were looted by the sisters and taken home to New England.
 Many of the letters were published in a collection called Dear Ones at Home: Letters from the Contraband Camps, edited by historian Henry Lee Swint and published by Vanderbilt University Press in 1966.
 In addition to their information about American slavery, public education, living conditions in the south, 19th-century American perspectives on gender and race, and the war proper, the letters have been used by researchers studying the black church and African-American dance history.
 The letters and journals of the Chases sisters also provide descriptions of folk medicine, "Negro dialect and colloquialisms...snatches of songs and hymns...and a sprinkling of comments on Negro recreational and religious life."
 Historian Martin Schlegel credits the sisters for being remarkably free of race prejudice for the time and place: "Their sympathy for the Negro does not lead them to minimize his faults or exaggerate his virtues.
 The Negro they depict is not a saint, but a very human being, eager and able to learn and ready to defend his freedom."
 According to historian Larry Gara:

 Despite the markedly paternalistic attitude that colored much that the Chase sisters wrote, their letters add considerable detail to our knowledge of life in the contraband communities.
 Lucy told the story of one former slave who had been parted from her husband as a young woman and who remarked: "White folk's got a heap to answer for the way they've done to colored folks!
 So much they won't never pray it away!"
 The years of service volunteered by Lucy and Sarah Chase and thousands like them made slight atonement for that "heap"...

 Other notable Northern female-schoolteacher letter writers from the Reconstruction-era south include Laura M. Towne and Charlotte L. Forten.

+Sarah Chase was mischaracterized as a teenage girl writing in her diary in a 2010 forensic-accounting study of the slave-trading records she and her sister pillaged from Virginia: "In a curious turn of events, in April 1865 the record book used for this study became the diary of a teenage girl named Sarah Chase.
+According to a note made by the girl, the book was 'taken from D&H Slave Auction House on Franklin Street when we looked over his desk and papers.'
+The girl goes on to write: 'March 31st. slaves were sold...[illegible]...and the of sale in the daybook a heavy line was drawn beneath it and...April 1—but—thank God—no more transmitting will ever be done in that bloody Register'."